Endoscopy and Infection Risk

 Post-endoscopic infections can be classified into two types: Exogenous and endogenous.
 Endogenous infections are caused by the patient's own flora (normal bacteria found on the body) and cannot be prevented through better disinfection or hand hygiene.

-Exogenous infections, on the other hand, are caused by the transmission of foreign bacteria into the body via the endoscope.
+Exogenous infections, on the other hand, are caused by the transmission of external bacteria into the body via the endoscope.
 This foreign bacteria is present on the endoscope before the procedure, and contaminates the patient during use.
 While far less common than endogenous infections, these infections can be prevented, since they are caused by contaminated equipment.
-Recent outbreaks of endoscope-related exogenous infections reveal that, even when manufacturer's instructions are followed, some reprocessing is still not eradicating bacteria from endoscopes.
+Outbreaks of endoscope-related exogenous infections about a decade ago revealed that, even when manufacturer's instructions are followed, some reprocessing is still not eradicating bacteria from endoscopes.
+Since then, significant efforts have been made to eliminate these risks.

 Endoscopes are considered semi-critical medical devices, meaning they must be cleaned using high-level disinfection.
 This puts them between noncritical devices, such as stethoscopes, and critical devices, which must be sterilized.
 Reprocessing, which includes the transport, cleaning, disinfecting, and drying of endoscopes, takes place between each patient.
 Depending on the type of endoscope, this process may include manual scrubbing, high-heat automatic disinfection, and chemical flushing.
 Even after these complex cleaning procedures, and even when manufacturer's instructions are followed to the letter, pathogens are still being isolated on these devices.
 What is going on?